PX4/PX4-user_guide/en/advanced_features/rtk-gps.md

 ### MAVLink2

-The MAVLink2 protocol is highly recommended because it makes more efficient use of the channel.
+The MAVLink2 protocol must be used because it makes more efficient use of lower-bandwidth channels.
+This should be enabled by default on recent builds.

-> **Caution** On lower-bandwidth telemetry modules (e.g. like 3DR Telemetry Radios) you *must*) use MAVLink2, in order to avoid saturating the link.

-To enable MAVLink2:
+To ensure MAVLink2 is used:
 * Update the telemetry module firmware to the latest version (see [QGroundControl > Setup > Firmware](https://docs.qgroundcontrol.com/en/SetupView/Firmware.html)).
 * Set [MAV_PROTO_VER](../advanced_config/parameter_reference.md#MAV_PROTO_VER) to 2 (see [QGroundControl Setup > Parameters](https://docs.qgroundcontrol.com/en/SetupView/Parameters.html))